sritharpanneerselvam/Smart-Crop-Advisor/README.md

 # Smart-Crop-Advisor
-The primary objective is to develop a machine learning model that can accurately predict and recommend the most suitable crops based on the provided environmental and soil conditions.
+The Crop Recommendation application that recommends the best crop to grow based on soil and climate conditions.
+The project involves building a machine learning model that can predict the crop yield based on several parameters such as soil pH, temperature, rainfall, humidity, and crop type.
+The machine learning model is then integrated into application to provide farmers with a simple and easy-to-use tool for crop selection.